abhishekshah25/gmail-clone/README.md

 # gmail-clone

 The Gmail Clone is a web application that replicates some of the core functionalities of Gmail.
-It's built using React and Material UI for the frontend, Node.js for the backend, and MongoDB as the database.
 The project aims to provide a user interface that mimics the look and feel of Gmail, offering features such as sending emails, managing inbox, composing emails, and more.

 Tech Stack:-